 - Performances: A drag competition, highlighting understanding of gender performance, is held every year and judged by graduate students and associates of the Program.
 The relative sophisticated understanding of contemporary theories of performance is gauged through the student performance and their own narrative about how they understand the function of their performance.

 - Honors Thesis: Some students pursue an Honors Thesis, which includes input from and assessment by many members of the faculty.
 Students make public presentations of their work before graduation each year.
 Professors from multiple disciplinary backgrounds read the work and assess whether it is both responsible to the disciplinary protocols, and whether the range of approaches is adequate to the topic.

-- Presentation to Alumni Undergraduates: Alongside graduate students and faculty members, students have presented to the alumnae of GSFS for the last few years on GSFS today.
+- Presentation to Alumni Undergraduates: Alongside graduate students and faculty members, students have presented to the alumnae of GSF for the last few years on GSF today.